jtreeves/regressions_library/README.md

 # Regressions Library

-A collection of algorithms for fitting data to different functional models by using matrices.
-This [library](https://github.com/jtreeves/regressions_library) will be made publically available after it is uploaded to Python's database of libraries.
-It contains all the code for determining regression equations, as well as the code for evaluating said regressions and presenting their results in a raw format.
-The published version on PyPI is available [here](https://pypi.org/project/regressions/).
+The regressions library is a collection of Python algorithms for fitting data to different functional models by using linear algebra and machine learning.
+It can generate the following eight key regression models based on any data set: linear, quadratic, cubic, hyperbolic, exponential, logarithmic, logistic, and sinusoidal.
+For each model, it outputs the constants of the equation, notable graphical points, and the correlation coefficient, among other useful details.
+It is publicly available for download on the Python Package Index (PyPI), and its complete documentation is hosted on Read the Docs.
+To learn more about downloading the library, view its [PyPI page](https://pypi.org/project/regressions/).
+To learn more about how to use it, view its [documentation](https://regressions.readthedocs.io/en/latest/).

 **Contents**
 1. [Requirements](https://github.com/jtreeves/regressions_library#requirements)